 The following six years added to her repertoire a Certificate for completion of a NIA (Neuromuscular Integrative Action) White Belt Intensive, completion of the Theophostic course in pastoral counselling, the attendance of current specialist workshops on creative movement, music and the education of young children, as well as the title of loving mother of two beautiful sons.
 Driven by her educational vision for her own children and her longtime interest in Child Psychology, supported by extensive research and her

 intuitive passion for creative childhood education, Elbe founded the Capriccio!
 Arts Powered Schools concept in 2012.
-She is currently the principal of Capriccio!
+She is the managing owner of Capriccio!
 Arts Powered Pre-school and Capriccio!
 Arts Powered Preparatory.

 No stranger to the world of childhood education, Thornley is a Third Dan karate instructor who participated in various championships on provincial, national and international level, with more than 6 year’s experience in the instruction of young children in karate and extensive all-round sport background.